Jenny Walton Masters Awards (BFA)

 N.B.
 For clarity G20 countries are one of the following: Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, European Union, United Kingdom and the United States

-- Enrolled on the second year of the full-time BA Fine Art course at Central Saint Martins, UAL starting in October 2020
+- And enrolled on the first year of the BA Fine Art course at Central Saint Martins, UAL starting in September 2021, progressing to the second year of the course in September 2022

 The Jenny Walton Masters Awards were established in Jenny’s memory by her family in 2020.
 The aim of the Award is to enable students from non-G20 member countries in financial hardship to focus upon their studies and embrace the wider creative opportunities available to them as Central Saint Martin students.

-The Award of £12,500 is available to 1 International student ordinarily resident in a non-G20 member country and entering the second year of the BA Fine Art course at Central Saint Martins, University of the Arts London in October 2020.
+The Award of £12,250 is available to one International student ordinarily resident in a non-G20 member country and starting the second-year of the BA Fine Art course at Central Saint Martins, University of the Arts London in September 2022.

 The award will be assessed on the basis of firstly, applicants ordinarily resident in a non-G20 member country, secondly, financial need, and thirdly, the applicant’s potential as a leader in their field.